-The transport and distribution industry is increasingly reliant on technology to move goods and vehicles across vast geographies.
-With the increasing use of internet-connected devices and cloud computing, companies in this industry have become more vulnerable to malicious actors.
+The transport and distribution industry are increasingly reliant on technology for the movement of goods and vehicles across vast geographies.
+With the ever-increasing use of internet-connected devices and cloud computing, companies in this industry have become more vulnerable to malicious actors.
 Additionally, the goods that are being transported often contain sensitive data, such as customer information or financial records.

 It is therefore crucial that organisations take proactive measures to safeguard their data and systems.
-In this blog, we'll dicuss the top 5 cyber threats facing the industry and how they can be overcome.
+In this blog, we'll discuss the top five cyber threats faced by the transport and distribution industry and how they can be overcome.

 Phishing scams